RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 7. Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**

-8. Try to ping vm2, you will notice that you can.
+8. In Powershell, type the following command to try to communicate with vm2, you will notice you are successful.

    ```PowerShell
    ping vm2